4 REASONS TO DONATE BLOOD

 Have you ever given blood?
-I did it today.
 It’s been 30 years since I first gave blood - on my college campus.
 At the time, it sounded like a great idea – mainly because I heard I’d get a faster beer-drinking buzz with one less pint of blood in my system!

-I’m sharing four WAY better reasons to consider giving up a few pints of your own hemoglobin…
+Here's four GREAT reasons to consider giving up a few pints of your own hemoglobin…

 - Whole blood is used for transfusions.